Dispatch's Second Chance (and The Game Awards Predictions)

 So the idea is you want to wait and not fly through any of the gates and let a big fucking crowd of monsters chase you around.

-And then, at the very last second, when you can't possibly have any more room to wiggle around, you just go through the gates.
-You're nuts.
+And then at the very last second, when you can't possibly have any more room to wiggle around, you just go through the gates

 And you have to fly through that power-up several times to spell out the word.
 But when you spell out the word, you enter this rainbow mode that is the most satisfying thing.

 It reminds me of Peggle back in the day when Peggle would really hit.
-When this thing gets rainbow mode, oh, baby, it is a hill.
+When this thing hits rainbow mode, oh, baby.

-Oh, it's literally called rainbow mode.
-It's not even
+It's literally called rainbow mode.
+It's not even rainbow mode.

 has not hit a huge mass audience.
 Please be on the front lines of this fucking fantastic game.